jailop/yfgo/README.md

 # yfgo: Yahoo Finance Data Retriever

 Retrieves minute stock prices from Yahoo Finance.
+This project is inspired by [yfinance](https://github.com/ranaroussi/yfinance).

 Data is saved in a DuckDB file under the directory `$HOME/.config/yfgo`